 Important Pricing: Enjoy a zero percent introductory APR for the first 12 billing cycles on purchases and balance transfers made within the first 60 days.
 After that, the regular APR is 15.24 to 25.24 percent.
 There’s no annual fee.

 The newest rewards credit card from Capital One, the Savor, pays great rewards on food purchases including groceries.
 While most rewards credit cards limit the amount you can earn in the best paying categories, the Capital One Savor allows you to earn an unlimited number of rewards.
 Earn two percent on all your grocery purchases.
 On top of that, you’ll earn three percent on dining and one percent on all other purchases.

 Important Pricing: Enjoy zero percent APR on purchases and balance transfers for the first 15 months.
-After that, the regular APR is 16.24 to 24.99 percent depending on your credit history.
-There’s no annual fee and no foreign transaction fee.
+After that, the regular APR is 16.24 to 25.24 percent depending on your credit history.
+There’s no annual fee for the first year ($95 after that) and no foreign transaction fee.

 The PenFed Platinum Rewards Visa Signature Card pays points that you can redeem for cash back, gift cards, travel and more.
 You’ll earn three points for every dollar you spend on groceries and military commissaries.
 In addition, you’ll earn five points for every dollar you spend on gas and one point for every dollar you spend everywhere else.

 You can earn a $100 statement credit if you spend $1,500 in the first 90 days of opening your account.